oknplm/reporting-tool-regression-suite/README.md

 # Reporting Tool — Automated Regression Suite

-Playwright + JavaScript regression suite for an internal reporting application, built to cut manual retest time on recurring releases and wired into an Azure DevOps pipeline.
+Playwright + JavaScript regression suite for a reporting application, built to cut manual retest time on recurring releases and wired into an Azure DevOps pipeline.
 A shared CSV test-case repository keeps manual and automated QA working from the same backlog.